uuinfolab/uunet/StyleGuide.md

  - Basic non-network functionality:
    * `core/` (basic functionality such as exceptions, mathematical functions, CSV reading...)
  - Network data structures:
-   * `networks/` (various types of networks such as Network, WeightedNetwork, MultilayerNetwork, ...)
+   * `networks/` (various types of networks such as Network, MultiNetwork, MultilayerNetwork, ...)
    * `objects/` (parts of networks such as Vertex, Edge, Trail, Clique, ...)
  - Obtaining networks:
    * `io/` (functions to read and write networks from/to file)